zahoul/dust-trello-connector/README.md

 and upserts it into a Dust Data Source using the card's Trello ID as the document ID.
 It also generates one **board digest** document per run summarizing counts across the whole board.

-### Why a Data Source sync, not an MCP server?

-Dust offers two integration paths: **Data Sources** (ingest data for retrieval/RAG) and **Remote MCP Servers** (expose live tool calls an agent can invoke, e.g. to create/move cards).
-This project uses a Data Source sync because:

-- The brief describes a one-way pipeline — "process project management data", "retrieve... via the API and connect it to Dust" — not an agentic action layer.
-- The use case is read-only Q&A about board status.
-MCP would be the right call if the ask were "let an agent create/move Trello cards," but it isn't here, and building an MCP server would spend the time budget on tool-schema/auth plumbing instead of the retrieval/enrichment logic actually being evaluated.
-- Dust has no native Trello connector today (Notion, Jira, Asana, Monday.com, Confluence, GitHub, Google Drive, HubSpot, Airtable, etc. exist; Trello doesn't), which validates a custom sync against Trello's REST API rather than duplicating existing Dust infrastructure.

 ## Setup

 1. **Trello credentials**: generate an API key and token at